About Us

 For students who withdraw or are terminated at any point in the first six weeks, NYGC will retain the tuition applicable as outlined in the tables below:

-If termination occurs
+If withdrawal/termination occurs

 School keeps